Âé¶čPorn

 Dr. Melissa Girard

-In this course, we will study the literature of the Cold War period, specifically, the 1950s and 60s, to understand how political developments gave rise to new forms and styles of writing.
-Likely readings will include Sloan Wilson’s The Man in the Gray Flannel Suit (1955), Lorraine Hansberry’s A Raisin in the Sun (1959), Sylvia Plath’s The Bell Jar (1963), the film One Flew Over the Cuckoo’s Nest (1975), and science fiction by Ray Bradbury and Ursula K. Le Guin.
+In this course, we will study iconic works of literature and film from the Cold War era, specifically, the 1950s and 60s, to understand how political developments gave rise to new forms and styles of writing.
+Readings include Sloan Wilson’s The Man in the Gray Flannel Suit (1955), Lorraine Hansberry’s A Raisin in the Sun (1959), Sylvia Plath’s The Bell Jar (1963), the film One Flew Over the Cuckoo’s Nest (1975), selected poems by Allen Ginsberg, Robert Lowell, and Anne Sexton, and science fiction by Ray Bradbury and Ursula K. Le Guin.
+These works of literature and others in between will help us understand how American society changed in this period and to consider whether our lives are similar or different today.
+What can literature teach us about the hopes and fears of this earlier generation of Americans?

 EN 201.01 - T/TH 4:30-5:45 PM